hhfeuer/nvhda/README.md

 General info
 ------------
+*should be obsolete for kernels >=5.4 as the HDA device is enabled per pci quirk.
+If not, use as a make-shift and report a bug to kernel bugzilla*

 Linux kernel module to turn on/off Nvidia HD audio device on notebooks.
 Blatantly copied from Lekensteyn's bbswitch module.
  - Due to a bug regarding re-reading the header type in kernels 4.9 - 4.13, this won't work on these series.
 Kernels 4.4, 4.14+ are known to work
  - This module will (hopefully) once being superseded by Lukas Wunner's patches https://bugs.freedesktop.org/show_bug.cgi?id=75985#c37